 Paragraph three: [Employees who violate the terms of this policy may be subject to discipline up to and including termination at the discretion of the school district.
 Employees who violate this policy, as a condition of continued employment, may be required to successfully participate in a substance abuse evaluation and a substance abuse treatment program, if recommended by the substance abuse professional.
-Employees required to participate in and who fail to or refuse to successfully participate in a substance abuse evaluation or recommended substance abuse treatment program may be subject to discipline up to and including termination.]
+Employees required to participate in and who fail to or refuse to successfully participate in a substance abuse treatment program, and who fail to or refuse to successfully participate in a substance abuse treatment program.